 Every individual who is resident in Mauritius in the income year in which the income is derived is entitled to claim the following deduction from one’s net income:

-Where the dependant under Category B, C, D, E, or G is a child pursuing a non-sponsored, full-time undergraduate course at a recognised tertiary educational institution, an additional claim can be made for MUR 135,000 or the amount of tuition fees paid up to MUR 175,000 in respect of each dependant pursuing one’s undergraduate course in Mauritius at an institution recognised by the Tertiary Education Commission or outside Mauritius at a recognised institution (MUR 200,000 for dependent child studying abroad).
+- Where the dependant under Category B, C, D, E, or G is a child pursuing a non-sponsored, full-time undergraduate course at a recognised tertiary educational institution, an additional claim can be made for MUR 225,000 in respect of each dependant pursuing one’s undergraduate course in Mauritius at an institution recognised by the Tertiary Education Commission or outside Mauritius at a recognised institution.

 - an exemption has been claimed in respect of the same dependant for more than six consecutive years.